Connect with us

 Those were reactions from some of the 20 gunshot victims from the Kansas City Chiefs Super Bowl parade shootings who were awarded $1.2 million from the #KCStrong fund on Thursday, with individuals receiving payments ranging from $22,000 to $100,000.

-Chris Rosson, president and CEO of the United Way of Greater Kansas City, said the payouts will these survivors even while recognizing that gun violence like the Feb.
+Chris Rosson, president and CEO of the United Way of Greater Kansas City, said the payouts will help these survivors even while recognizing that gun violence like the Feb.
 14 shootings happens in Kansas City every day, typically in low-income communities that are already under-resourced.

 The shootings at the end of the rally near Union Station left 24 people injured and one dead.
 Lisa Lopez-Galvan, 43, a mother of two and a popular Tejano DJ, was killed.